godwokenrises/godwoken-kicker/docs/hardhat-simple-project.md

 **Please make sure you have [deployed the local network of Godwoken](./kicker-start.md) before trying this document.**

+[`.github/workflows/hardhat-simple-project.yml`](../.github/workflows/hardhat-simple-project.yml) is a GitHub Actions workflow that completes all tasks associated with this document.

 ### Prepare a simple hardhat project

 ```sh